Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_spcs_app/tasty_bytes_zero_to_spcs_app.md

 ![User authentication](./assets/authenticating_with_snowservices_ingress.png)

-In this example, one of the users we created in the earlier steps (`user1`, `user2`, `user3`,...) is users.
+In this example, one of the users we created in the earlier steps (`user1`, `user2`, `user3`,...) can now log in here.
 Once the user is authenticated, Snowpark Container Services adds that user name as a special header `Sf-Context-Current-User` to any request to the public endpoints.
 Since the environment strips away any other headers, there is no risk that the client can tamper with the value of this either, so from the perspective of the backend service, we can trust that the value in that header represents the user that authenticated with Snowflake.

 The request headers reaching the service endpoint will look something like this for a normal call: